Luc-Bertin/PythonBlog/_posts/2020-09-07-webscrapping.md

 When these commands come in the form of HTTP ones, the Webdriver implementation interprets those, ordering the underlying browser to perform them, and then returns the results back to the Webdriver API through the wire protocol.

+WebDriver became recently a W3C standard, it is an interface provided by Selenium.
+Thus, all classes (e.g. ChromeDriver) implementing this interface need to have a certain set of methods.
+It is then a structure/syntax that allows the computer to enforce certain properties on a class, certain behavior or requirements any object instanciated with that class must fulfill.

 A good example to [read](
 https://engineering.zalando.com/posts/2016/03/selenium-webdriver-explained.html?gh_src=4n3gxh1?gh_src=4n3gxh1).